sachinjain024/practicebook/hbase-sandbox/README.md

 ## Notes

 Region Server Components
   - WAL (Write Ahead Log)
   - BlockCache (For frequent reads)
   - Memstore: Writes/Edits (There is 1 memstore per family)
   - HFiles
+  - Maven Shade Plugin is used to create an uber jar with all dependencies.

 > Note that this is one reason why there is a limit to the number of column families in HBase.
 There is one MemStore per CF; when one is full, they all flush.